BenjiSec/MVPSummit2024/readme.md

-# Tasks-Repository
+# Create Attack Distruption scenario using Logic Apps
-author: Benji Kovacevic
+author: Benji Kovacevic & Christos Ventouris

 This is sample playbook demonstrating how to create Attack Distruption scenario using Logic Apps.